 All college credits earned through any of these methods may transfer to a four-year university and degree programs.

-All students can benefit from examining career and personal options both during and following high school, and as part of the school's commitment to empowering students to be actively involved in their future life goals, all students who enroll at The Polytech as their full-time high school placement are automatically scheduled for these advising sessions as part of their program.
+All students can benefit from examining career and personal options both during and following high school.
+As part of the school's commitment to empowering students to be actively involved in their future life goals, all students who enroll at The Polytech as their full-time high school placement are automatically scheduled for these advising sessions.
 Other students may choose this service to explore strengths, preferences, and potential careers that utilize their best characteristics.
 Our staff help students determine where they are now, where they want to be after graduation, and map out a plan to get there in a straight line.
 Too often students zig-zag through these decisions, with every zig costing time and every zag costing money.

 Students report greater confidence and engagement when they understand what they are working for and the direction they are heading.
 Parents express that their teens are motivated and more willing to share their positive experiences, some even noting that the student needs fewer reminders for routine tasks like completing homework.
 Every child is different, and this is why academic and career advising is so central to all that The Polytech offers.